kayak/SwiftFrame/README.md

     * `groupIdentifier`: **optional**, an identifier for a text group (see below)
     * `topLeft` and `bottomRight`: the bounding coordinate points of the text (as of right now, it's not possible to have rotated text)
       * `x`: The x coordinate of the corner point, relative to the left edge
-      * `y`: the y coordinate of the corner point, relative to the top or bottom edge, depending on `coordinatesOriginIsTopLeft`
+      * `y`: the y coordinate of the corner point, relative to the top or bottom edge
 * `textGroups`: **optional**, an array of text groups which you can use to force multiple titles to use the same font size
   * `identifier`: the identifier of the text group
   * `maxFontSize`: the maximum font point size titles with this group ID should be using (overrides the global `maxFontSize`)